cruseakshay/Notes/JAVA/Functional Programming in Java.md

 - Higher-order functions:
   - how to pass functions to functions, create functions within functions, and return functions from within functions.

+## Using the collect Method and the Collectors Class